louketo/louketo-proxy/README.md

 #### **Refresh Tokens**

-Assuming a request for an access token contains a refresh token and the --enable-refresh-token is true, the proxy will automatically refresh the access token for you.
+Assuming a request for an access token contains a refresh token and the --enable-refresh-tokens is true, the proxy will automatically refresh the access token for you.
 The tokens themselves are kept either as an encrypted *(--encryption-key=KEY)* cookie *(cookie name: kc-state).* or a store *(still requires encryption key)*.

 At present the only store supported are [Redis](https://github.com/antirez/redis) and [Boltdb](https://github.com/boltdb/bolt).
 To enable a local boltdb store. --store-url boltdb:///PATH or relative path boltdb://PATH.
 For redis the option is redis://[USER:PASSWORD@]HOST:PORT.
 In both cases the refresh token is encrypted before placing into the store.